James Buchanan Eads: Mississippi River bridge

 Eads designed and built the first road and rail bridge to cross the Mississippi River at St. Louis.
 The Eads Bridge, constructed from 1867 through 1874, was the first bridge of a significant size with steel as its primary material, and it was the longest arch bridge in the world when completed.
-Eads was the first bridge builder to employ the cantilever method, which allowed steam boat traffic to continue using the river during construction.
+Eads was the first bridge builder to employ the cantilever method, which allowed steamboat traffic to continue using the river during construction.
 The bridge is still in use today, carrying both automobile and light rail traffic over the river.

 Mississippi River designs

 The Mississippi in the 100-mile-plus stretch between the port of New Orleans, Louisiana and the Gulf of Mexico frequently suffered from silting up of its outlets, stranding ships or making parts of the river unnavigable for a period of time.
 Eads solved the problem with a wooden jetty system that narrowed the main outlet of the river, causing the river to speed up and cut its channel deeper, allowing year-round navigation.
 Eads offered to build the jetties first, and charge the government later.
 If he was successful, and the jetties caused the river to cut a channel 30 feet deep for 20 years, the government agreed to pay him $8 million.
 The jetty system was installed in 1876 and the channel was cleared in February 1877.

 Journalist Joseph Pulitzer, who had known Eads for five years, invested $20,000 in this project.
 In 1879 the Eads design of jettys at the mouth of the Mississippi River proved to be successful.
 A flood in 1890 brought calls for a similar system for the entire Mississippi Valley.
 A jetty system would prevent the floods by deepening the main channel.
 However, there were concerns about the ability of water moving through a jetty system to cut out the rock and clay on the river bottom.
 The development of navigable channels at the mouth of the Mississippi River made Eads famous.

 In 1982, the American Society of Civil Engineers designated the south pass jetties as a National Historic Civil Engineering Landmark.